lmyint/lesliemyint.org/content/writing/caring for the soul.md

 ---
-title: caring for the soul
+title: Caring for the soul
 date: 2024-08-05
 lastmod: 2024-08-05
 ---